 Esmeralda Amada (think hunch backed and hollering then add high school),

 Moon Unit, Dweezil, and Diva Thin Muffin (sweet Jesus)

 …..X Æ A-12 as even if you could spell it out no one would be able to understand what you were saying.

-In the UK, pretty much any moniker is acceptable, not so much in other countries:
+In the UK, alas, pretty much any moniker is acceptable, not so much though in other corners of the world:

 The Germans, unsurprisingly, have an “International Manual For The First Name” which must be referred to, additionally, your name must also be gender specific so people know if you have a penis just by your name alone … very precise those Germans.

 No margin of error here; you can choose from the list of 7,000 names (half female half male).
 To be honest 3,500 names is a lot of scope.